tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 offerings and sales must be registered under the [[1]] or have to fit within an exemption from the Act's registration requirements.
 As a result, there is significant regulatory uncertainty surrounding the offering and sale of tokens.

-The SEC recognizes the need for more guidance in this area and continues to assist those seeking to achieve a greater understanding of whether these laws apply to the offer or sale of a particular digital asset.
-This report reviews how [[2]] (the "Framework"<sup>[f2][footnote_2~]</sup>), which was recently published by the SEC's Strategic Hub for Innovation and Financial Technology, and recent statements by William Hinman, the Director of the SEC's Division of Corporation Finance, are indicative of the SEC's approach to applying to digital assets the investment contract test laid out in [[3]].
-The SEC adopted this test, commonly referred to as the *Howey* test [[4]], and has applied the test<sup>[f3][footnote_3~]</sup> in subsequent actions<sup>[f6][footnote_6~]</sup>.
+The Commission recognizes the need for more guidance in this area and continues to assist those seeking to achieve a greater understanding of whether the U.S. federal securities laws apply to the offer or sale of a particular digital asset.
+This report reviews how
+[[2]] (the "Framework"<sup>[f2][footnote_2~]</sup>), which was recently published by the SEC's Strategic Hub for Innovation and Financial Technology, along with previous statements by William Hinman, the Director of the SEC's Division of Corporation Finance, are indicative of the SEC's approach to applying to digital assets the investment contract test laid out in [[3]].
+The SEC adopted this test, commonly referred to as the *Howey* test [[4]], and has applied the test<sup>[f3][footnote_3~]</sup> in subsequent actions involving digital assets<sup>[f6][footnote_6~]</sup>.

-In particular, this report examines some of the Framework's statements relating to the fourth prong of the *Howey* test, i.e. the "efforts of others", and discusses factors for promoters of token offerings to consider when assessing whether a token purchaser may have a reasonable expectation of earning profits from the significant efforts of others.
+In particular, this report examines some of the SEC Staff's statements relating to the fourth prong of the *Howey* test, i.e. the "efforts of others", and discusses factors for promoters of token offerings to consider when assessing whether a token purchaser may have a reasonable expectation of earning profits from the significant efforts of others.
 It should be noted that this report is in no way intended to constitute or be relied upon as legal advice or to substitute